jmk1729/PIAACMCsimul/doc/PIAACMCsimul_GettingStarted.md

 	./runPIAACMCdesign -l

-If optimizing in APLC mode (no PIAA optics), type (after the -e command above):
+If optimizing in APLC mode (no PIAA optics, type (after the -e command above):

 	./runPIAACMCdesign -a

+### Setup from example script

+If examples are loaded, one of the `example/setup_XXXX` script can be copied in the working directory and executed to setup the corresponding configuration

 ## Design